Skip to content

 Persisting state in database

-At this point of time, we have implemented and tested Order Service state machine.
+At this point, we have implemented and tested the Order Service state machine.

-Next thing that we need to address in our road to the production is to persist state in database.
+The next thing that we need to address on our road to production is to persist state in a database.

-MkUnion aims to support you in this task, by providing you x/storage/schemaless package that will take care of:
+MkUnion aims to support you in this task by providing you with the x/storage/schemaless package that will take care of:

-• mapping golang structs to database representation and back from database to struct.
+• mapping Go structs to database representation and back from the database to a struct.

 • leveraging optimistic concurrency control to resolve conflicts

-• providing you with simple API to work with database
+• providing you with a simple API to work with the database

 • and more

-Below is test case that demonstrate complete example of initializing database, building an state using NewMachine , and saving and loading state from database.
+Below is a test case that demonstrates a complete example of initializing a database, building a state using NewMachine, and saving and loading state from the database.

 example/state/machine_database_test.go